The most common reason for not wanting to sleep alone is because you are adjusting to a new life after a breakup or divorce.

 Long body pillows are a great addition to any lonely bed.

-The length and width of these pillows make them very easy to curl up with at night and makes your body feel as if someone is there.
+The length and width of a body pillow make them very easy to curl up with at night and makes your body feel as if someone is there.

 Body pillows come in different shapes and sizes, but we recommend a U-shaped body pillow.